-In the Winter 2022 edition of Wildlife Australia …
+In the special 60th anniversary Spring 2022 edition of Wildlife Australia …

 There are a lot of gliders in this edition.
 There is a lot about Wildlife Queensland in this edition too.
 It is something of a coincidence — but it is a happy one.

 Probably no other organisation has done as much for gliders as has Wildlife Queensland, now celebrating its 60th year.
 The cute little night-gliding marsupials are miraculous and should, by rights, be a ‘people’s favourite’ — but so little has been known of them until recent times.

 One of the groups to thank for changing that is Wildlife Queensland’s Queensland Glider Network (QGN) founded in 2006.
 There were thought to be just five glider species in Australia, but recent surveys and research by QGN now confirm at least 10 species.